 I have just pushed the current code of Calendar Paste 2 for iPhone to GitHub.
 I did this in part because I don’t fear anybody stealing it anyway, and also because I want to work on two machines this weekend without setting up my own server.

 The Word Counter (Mac)

 visit the Word Counter Website

-What gets measured gets accomplished.
+Overcome your writing obstacles.
 A writer should write, so here’s the Word Counter to count what counts: how many words you write each day.
-Measure your output to increase your productivity as a writer.
+Measure your output to increase your productivity as a writer, because only what gets measured gets accomplished.

 Buy online for $5.99 instead of the regular $10.99

 - Why is counting words important?

 - Get immediate feedback on your productivity as a writer by glancing at the daily total count increase.

 - See how you distribute your productivity: the Word Counter shows which app got the most of your attention.

 - Boost your motivation by taking a look at how well you achieve your goals.